DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

-Create a spectral mask by applying a given condition.
-The condition must be parsable by AST, with spectrum columns denoted by their names (e.g. 'x>400').
-Optionally, a new session is created with the masked spectrum.
-Other objects from the old session (line lists, etc.) are discarded.`Create` a spectral mask by applying a given condition.
+_Create a spectral mask by applying a given condition_.
 The condition must be parsable by AST, with spectrum columns denoted by their names (e.g. 'x>400').
 Optionally, a new session is created with the masked spectrum.
 Other objects from the old session (line lists, etc.) are discarded.

 ###  Mask telluric absorption